Krysztal112233/snowflake-ng/README.md

 And provide basic implementation based standard library: `std::time::SystemTime`

-If you want to accelerate your build time, you can disable all the features to avoid introduce extra build dependenciesD.
+If you want to accelerate your build time, you can disable all the features to avoid introduce extra build dependencies.

 After add to `Cargo.toml`, you can made your own `SnowflakeGenerator`: